The Courage to Be Ourselves

 The Courage to Be Ourselves is a Christmas 1970 pastoral letter of Melkite Catholic Archbishop Joseph Tawil of the Eparchy of Newton.
 The address defines the raison d'être for the existence of diasporate Eastern Catholic Churches and their traditions.

-Tawil was assigned archbishop of the Meklite Greek Catholic Church in the United States in 1969.
+Tawil was appointed archbishop of the Melkite Greek Catholic Church in the United States in 1969.
 Latin practices, particularly the liturgical latinisation of Eastern Catholic liturgies, had led many Melkite Catholics to abandon their religion.
 Tawil wrote the pastoral letter to address these concerns.

 The four arguments

 Archbishop Tawil used the letter to lay out four major points on the current state and future direction of the Melkite Church in America.